Canon T6s vs Leica C-LUX

 It is notable that the T6s has a hotshoe, while the C-LUX does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The C-LUX is a recent model that features in the current product line-up of Leica.
-In contrast, the T6s has been discontinued (but can be found pre-owned on eBay).
+In contrast, the T6s has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the T6s was succeeded by the Canon 77D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.
+Further information on the features and operation of the T6s and C-LUX can be found, respectively, in the Canon T6s Manual (free pdf) or the online Leica C-LUX Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T6s or the Leica C-LUX – has the upper hand?
 Is one clearly better than the other?
 The listing below highlights the relative strengths of the two models.